What does the "5GHz Mode" warning mean?

 Connectify Hotspot is using the same Wi-Fi band and channel that your wireless access point uses.
 Your PC acquires a connection via Wi-Fi, and if you share over the same device you use the same band and channel.

-It is possible to have a 5GHz hotspot, but unfortunately, Connectify does not have the ability to control between 2.4GHz and 5GHz.
-The channel of the Hotspot is determined by the channel of the network that the adapter is currently connected to as well as your network adapter (if it supports 5GHz).
+Unfortunately, Connectify does not have the ability to control between 2.4GHz and 5GHz.
+The channel of the Hotspot is determined by the channel of the network that the adapter is currently connected to as well as your network adapter.
 If you are connected to a 5GHz network, then you will get a 5GHz hotspot.
 The same would also be true for a 2.4GHz hotspot.